 The Company utilizes excess of loss and quota share reinsurance programs to limit its maximum loss exposure by reinsuring certain risks with other insurers.
 The Company has two reinsurance treaties: the Excess of Loss Treaty and the Quota Share Treaty.
 Under the Excess of Loss Treaty, we cede liability over \$15.0 million on all files.
 Excess of loss reinsurance coverage protects the Company from a large loss from a single loss occurrence.
+The

-The Excess of Loss Treaty provides for ceding liability above the retention of \$15.0 million for all policies up to a liability cap of \$500.0 million.
+Excess of Loss Treaty provides for ceding liability above the retention of \$15.0 million for all policies up to a liability cap of \$500.0 million.

-Under the Quota Share Treaty, during the period from January 1, 2021 to February 23, 2021 the Company ceded 100% of its instant underwriting policies.
-Effective February 24, 2021, the Company cedes 25% of the written premium on our instantly underwritten policies.
+Under the Quota Share Treaty, effective February 24, 2021, the Company cedes 25% of the written premium on our instantly underwritten policies.

-Payments and recoveries on reinsured losses for the Company's title insurance business were immaterial during the three months ended March 31, 2022 and 2021.
+Payments and recoveries on reinsured losses for the Company's title insurance business were immaterial during the three months ended March 31, 2023 and 2022.